moof2k/kerasify/README.md

 * No external dependencies, standard library, C++11 features OK.
 * Model stored on disk in binary format that can be quickly read.
 * Model stored in memory in contiguous block for better cache performance.
+* Doesn't throw exceptions, returns only bool on error.
 * Unit testable, rigorous unit tests.

 Looking for more Keras/C++ libraries?
 Check out https://github.com/pplonski/keras2cpp/